jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/README.md

 4 - CMOS dont save if you loose power

+5 - Desktop Ram its not compatible with V4 CPU's

-5 - You tell me!
+6 - You tell me!